 When first discovering this majestic breed, and with no prior knowledge of purebred cats, I made the common mistake of rushing into the process of finding my new gentle giant.
 I remember thinking all I needed to know was, A. How I would go about finding a ‘real’ Maine Coon for sale?
 B. The next thing on my mind was girl/boy?
 Maine Coon cat/kitten?
 C…and finally what color?

 However, there’s much more to becoming a Maine Coon owner than simply finding a cat you like the look of.
-Here’s a few thoughts which may be helpful for anyone looking for a Maine Coon.
-First answer a few questions for yourself…
+Here are a few thoughts which may be helpful for anyone looking for a large Maine Coon cats for sale.
+First, answer a few questions for yourself…

-3. Do you want a cat/kitten and do you want to adopt or buy a pedigree kitten or perhaps a retired show cat.
+3. Do you want a Maine Coon mix kittens for sale Or do you want to adopt or buy a pedigree kitten or perhaps a retired show cat?

 We actually enhanced a photo of King Henry to create the black Maine Coon picture which appears as the ‘mascot’ for this website.